Arnab-Developer/BloodSugarTracking/CONTRIBUTING.md

 raising a pull request.

 You need Visual Studio 2019, ASP.NET Core 3.1 and SQL Server to work on this app.
-Create database `BloodSugarDb` and table `BloodSugarTestResults` locally to start working as per the below model.
+Create database `BloodSugarDb` and table `BloodSugarTestResults` locally as per the below model to start working.

 ```c#
 public class BloodSugarTestResult